In a Heartbeat (film)

-In a Heartbeat is a 2017 computer-animated short film produced by Ringling College of Art and Design.
+In a Heartbeat is a 2017 American animated short film produced by Ringling College of Art and Design.
 Written and directed by Esteban Bravo and Beth David, the project was funded through Kickstarter, raising $14,191 from 416 backers on a goal of $3,000.
-The short film concerns a closeted gay boy, Sherwin who has a crush on another boy named Jonathan and his heart desires to be with him.
+The short film concerns a closeted gay boy, Sherwin, who has a crush on another boy named Jonathan and his heart desires to be with him.
 The short received wide praise on various platforms and was shortlisted for an Academy Award for Best Animated Short Film.

 Plot

-Sherwin, a shy ginger haired boy, arrives at school awaiting the arrival of his secret crush, Jonathan.
+Sherwin, a shy ginger-haired boy, arrives at school awaiting the arrival of his secret crush, Jonathan.
 Sherwin hides in a tree and watches as Jonathan walks by reading a book and playing with an apple.
 Suddenly, Sherwin's heart begins to beat rapidly and becomes anthropomorphic, leaving his body and chasing after Jonathan.
 Sherwin attempts to grab and hide his heart, resulting in various awkward encounters with Jonathan.
 Eventually, Sherwin chases his heart inside the school and grabs it.
 Then the heart grabs Jonathan's finger.
 The situation becomes uncomfortable as other students see the two and look on in confusion.
-The heart breaks in two and Sherwin runs away with one half.
-Outside the school, Sherwin cries silently when Jonathan walks up and sits next to him.
+To take his embarrassment out, Sherwin pulls his side of the heart off, causing it to break.
+The heart breaks in two and Sherwin runs away with one half, while Jonathan is left with the other.
+Outside the school, Sherwin cries silently, then Jonathan walks up to him and wants to offer him his heart back.
 They hold their hands together as they join the heart back together and it happily springs to life.
 The scene fades to black with Sherwin and Jonathan's hearts glowing and then forming into one.